Work Rights in Australia: Pay, Contracts & Protections

 • Check whether a modern award or enterprise agreement governs your role.

-• Document pay rates, allowances, and penalties in writing.
+• Document pay rates, allowances, penalties and ordinary hours in writing.

 • Request written confirmation for any changes to hours, duties, or location.